peterson-perez/gif-expert-app/README.md

 this aplicacion is a react course by Fernando Herrera.

-> in this course he will teach me:
+ -in this course he will teach me:
-> use an api.
+ -use an api.
-> use hooks.
+ -use hooks.
-> create custom hooks.
+ -create custom hooks.
-> use helpers.
+ -use helpers.

 ## Available Scripts